 Tip: To ensure that you're entering a valid URL, try using the ping command to see if you get a response.

-• --nukepath - the path to the Nuke application on the slave workstation.
+• --nukepath - the path to the Nuke application on the render machine.

 Tip: On Windows, if there are spaces in the file path, remember to place the path in quotes.

-On a Linux slave machine, an example command prompt entry running from the install directory might look like this:
+On a Linux render machine, an example command prompt entry running from the install directory might look like this:

-On a Windows slave machine, an example command prompt entry running from the install directory might look like this:
+On a Windows render machine, an example command prompt entry running from the install directory might look like this:

-In the examples, we specify that the slave uses two Nuke workers, with four threads and 8 GB RAM each, and are slaved to the main Nuke workstation running on bob.
+In the examples, we specify that the render machine uses two Nuke workers, with four threads and 8 GB RAM each, and are on the same network as the main Nuke workstation running on bob.

-Tip: If your slave machines run a different OS than your main Nuke machine, you can use the --remap command line argument to convert file paths between them.
-The host file path is read first followed by the slave file path.
+Tip: If your render machines run a different OS than your main Nuke machine, you can use the --remap command line argument to convert file paths between them.
+The host file path is read first followed by the render file path.
 Nuke expects all file paths to use / (forward slash) between directories.
 For example:

-converts host paths beginning with P:/ (Windows style) to slave paths beginning with /mnt/renders/ (Linux style).
+converts host paths beginning with P:/ (Windows style) to remote paths beginning with /mnt/renders/ (Linux style).

 You can check that the Frame Server and workers are connected by running the following lines in the Script Editor on the main workstation: